Interpause/Interpause/README.md

 5. Finish <https://interpause.dev> using interpause-components
 5. Start competing in Devpost & Kaggle Hackathons

+I have also mastered the art of coding on a phone (using <https://gitpod.io> and heavily customized editor themes).
+This allows me to code even while stuck in camp.
+Nonetheless, the task of writing metaTTT but with scalability in mind was harder than initially thought.
+Should be done in a month though.

 #### (like 4 months ago)

 I'm currently working on a personal site dedicated to boasting about myself, and in the process, I have been learning about ReactJS, even getting sidetracked into making a component library.